Introduction to Economic Principles

 These are a few of the questions that economists have addressed through the centuries.
 In most cases, trying to answer them using only verbal arguments takes a long time and creates confusion.
 Putting the question into a simple abstract framework can strip away the confusion and clarify the issues.
 (An example using just six numbers shows that the answer to the first question is “yes.”)
 This course will address these and other classic questions, and show why economists have come up with the answers they provide.
 It will also point out where the answers are provisional and why more work is needed to make them complete.
 In the process, it will try to teach you how to “think like an economist.”

-Course will run Monday - Thursday for approximately two hours in the morning and two hours in the afternoon.
-Exact class times to be determined.
+Course will run Monday - Thursday for approximately 2.5 hours in the morning and 2.5 hours in the afternoon.

 Class Location: TBD